NoCatt/stupid-gun-game/README.md

 # fvnkhead's stupid gun game

-fixed bug where you get someone who's left points when you join added scorch's shield as one of the final weapons
+fixed bug where you get someone who's left points when you join and added scorch's shield as one of the final weapons

 ## features